Cashflow driven investment (CDI)

 1Assets for which investors have a contractual claim.

-2Insight ranks first for Overall LDI Quality for the eighth consecutive year and first for Overall Fixed Income Quality for the fifth consecutive year based on Greenwich Associates 2018 UK Investment Consultant Research.
+2Insight ranks first for Overall LDI Quality for the ninth consecutive year and first for Overall Fixed Income Quality for the sixth consecutive year.

 Insight's assets under management reflects the AUM of Insight, the corporate brand for certain companies operated by Insight Investment Management Limited (IIML).
 Insight includes, amongst others, Insight Investment Management (Global) Limited (IIMG), Insight Investment International Limited (IIIL) and Insight North America LLC (INA), each of which provides asset management services.
 Insight's assets under management are represented by the value of cash securities and other economic exposure managed for clients.